microsoft/semantic-kernel/docs/decisions/0022-planner-telemetry-enhancement.md

 1. Logs are modified more frequently.
 2. Log configuration will affect what telemetry the libraries produce.
 3. More difficult to correlate telemetry items when in query time.

+## More Information

+The current design of the instrumented planner does not allow token usages to be propagated upward for instrumentation.
+Thus, we need to correlate planner operations and model call operations.